 Three main factors affect lead times:

 If a company can manage its inventory efficiently, it will ensure a smooth production flow.
 In the case of stock-outs or unavailability of specific components, the whole production goes on hold.
 Also, the production process may stop if a company fails to estimate the stock to complete an order accurately.
-Moreover, failure to replenish raw materials quickly could increase the lead times as well.
+Moreover, failure to replenish raw materials quickly could also increase the lead times.

 All such things would impact the company’s bottom line.
 To overcome such situations, a company must have efficient inventory management.
 Several systems are available that can assist the management in managing its inventory efficiently.
 For instance, there is just-in-time (JIT) or VED inventory management, which places orders to the suppliers based on usage.
 (Read Inventory Management Techniques to learn more about various techniques).

 To overcome this issue, a company can adopt a lead schedule.
-It assists the company to make arrangements so that necessary components arrive together.
+It assists the company in making arrangements so that necessary components arrive together.
 It not only reduces lead time but also shipping and receiving costs.